Capati/wgpu-odin/README.md

 - **shaders**: Common WGSL shader library functions.

-- **tobj**: Wavefront .obj file loader and parser.
-Enables easy loading of 3D models and their materials into your graphics applications.

 For detailed information about any specific utility, please refer to the README files in their respective directories.